UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab05.md

 Then `git add README.md`; `git add .gitignore`, and do a commit.
 That "resolves the merge conflict".

-You might also get thrown into vi at some point in the course of this lab.
+You might also get thrown into vim here or at some future point in the course of this lab.
 To get out, use `<ESC>:wq` (that's hit the esc key, then type colon, then wq).

 </div>